priyatoshy/Microblogging-Site-Buit-Using-Django-and-Textblob/readme.md

 •It  lets you select your topics of your interest and get a customized feed of the latest and highest rated blogs of your interest

-•Along with letting you explore you blogs
+•Along with letting you explore you latest blogs of new topics

 •It lets upvote and comment on blog posts